Dasvi

-Bachchan plays the role of an uneducated politician, with Gautam as an IPS officer.
+Bachchan played the role of an uneducated politician, with Gautam as an IPS officer.
 The film premiered on Netflix and JioCinema on 7 April 2022.
-Famous poet and politician Dr. Kumar Vishwas served as the script and dialogue consultant.
-The film received mixed reviews with praise for its storyline, humour, performances and social message but criticism for its inconsistency in its screenplay.
+A famous poet and politician Dr. Kumar Vishwas served as the script and dialogue consultant.
+The film received mixed reviews with praise for its storyline, humor, performances (particularly Bachchan, Kaur, and Gautam's) and social message but criticism for being inconsistent in its screenplay.